Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-mBI3bICtLcE.md

 ### Transcript

-> yeah, but yeah let's talk about the the teaser from last week well first thing is state of dev i think this is quick the state of development has been working on fluids update which is coming out in one and a half hours bam and on time okay so we'll we'll move on from that there
+> yeah, but yeah let's talk about the the teaser from last week well first thing is state of dev I think this is quick the state of development has been working on fluids update which is coming out in one and a half hours bam and on time okay so we'll we'll move on from that there